ninell-oldenburg/nyc-taxi-data-analysis/README.md

 ## Use

-The code comes in two forms: as Python-file and as jupyter notebook.
+The code comes in two forms: as Python-File and as Jupyter Notebook.
 For executing this you need to get a databricks account (https://databricks.com/), and import the notebook via the databricks workspace.

 For executing the code via the shell you would need to first install spark (liked discribed here: